AnggaR96s/Reforestation/README.md

-## I wish I could clean mirrors for a living.
-It's just something I can see myself doing.
+## I used to work for a soft drink can crusher.
+It was soda pressing.